Preview & Edit

 [...]

 They were often invoked as an explanation for mysterious happenings.
 The sound of a tree falling in the forest, for example, might be attributed to the machinations of a tengu.
 Other times, the tengu might cause real mischief.
 In a certain location in Gifu City, for example, it was said that a tengu made his home in a large pine tree.
-If a fisherman wanted to go fishing nearby, the tengu would throw rocks at him in order to get him to reconsider.
+If a fisherman wanted to go fishing nearby, the tengu would throw rocks at him to get him to reconsider.

 Most famously and frighteningly, tengu were often the perpetrators of something called kamikakushi: kidnapping by a god, translatable as "spiriting away," or more literally, "hiding by a deity."